BeeFox-sys/spoiler-image/readme.md

-This is a small discord bot for logging deleted proxy messages from pluralkit
+This is a small discord bot for logging deleted proxy messages from pluralkit, styled in gearbots deletion format

 Env Variables: